 Four whole days of incredible sunshine and heat.
 The actual ‘I’m too warm’ kind of heat.
 It was bliss, wasn’t it?
 It’s so exciting looking out the summer clothes and knowing that you’re not going to freeze when you wear them.
 I mean, that’s not always the case in Scotland.

-With another bank holiday weekend just around the corner, we’re banking on the sunshine and heat coming back to delight us.
+With summer just around the corner, we’re banking on the sunshine and heat coming back to delight us.
 Weather Gods, if you’re listening, take note.

 Because it doesn’t happen too often in Scotland, we love taking the chance to enjoy some al fresco dining when the sun shines.
 Taking the train means being able to enjoy a wee drink too if you fancy it, safe in the knowledge that you don’t need to drive.
 Definitely a train wins situation!